Skip to content

 Script Parser

-Knip parses shell commands and scripts to find additional dependencies and entry files in various places:
+Knip parses shell commands and scripts to find additional dependencies, entry files and configuration files in various places:

-Shell scripts can be read and statically analyzed, but not executed.
+Shell scripts can be read and statically analyzed, but they’re not executed.

 package.json